Solar Energy Credits: Everything You Need to Know

 Date of Solar Installation

-Any solar energy system installed between January 1, 2006, and December 31, 2023, is eligible for a solar tax credit.
-The maximum amount of credit you can receive will reduce to 22% in 2023.
-Unless the federal government renews this program, you’ll no longer be able to claim a solar tax credit starting in 2024.
+Any solar energy system installed between January 1, 2006, and December 31, 2025, is eligible for a solar tax credit.
+Unless the federal government renews this program, you’ll no longer be able to claim a solar tax credit starting in 2026.
 If you’re thinking about switching to solar, you should do so while you can capitalize on this credit.

 Original Installation of Solar Equipment